Chronological Resume: A Guide with Tips and Examples

 How to Write a Chronological Resume: Step-by-Step Guide

-Now let’s take those steps and use them to write a chronological resume step-by-step.
+Now let’s take those elements and use them to write a chronological resume step-by-step.

 Provide the full name of your degrees and the educational institution where you earned them.
 Please note that if you’re a recent graduate, this section should replace your work experience section.

 If you have relevant achievements for these sections, we encourage you to add them.
-For instance, showcasing your passion for travel in “Hobbies” and your Spanish proficiency in “Languages” improves your chances of securing a tourism job.
+For instance, showcasing your passion for travel in “Hobbies” and your Spanish proficiency in “Languages” improves your chances of securing a job in the tourism industry.

 Work Experience Section: Tips and Examples